-2. Select My PC, select the Diagnostics and Tools tab, and then select HP Battery Check.
+2. Select My PC, select the Diagnostics and tools tab, and then select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.

-HP Support Assistant provides the following tools and information about the battery.
+HP Support Assistant provides the following tools and information about the battery:

-- HP Battery Check tool to test battery performance - Information on calibration, power management, and proper care and storage to maximize battery life - Information on battery types, specifications, life cycles, and capacity
+- HP Battery Check - Information about battery types, specifications, life cycles, and capacity